 Travel Green Wisconsin Certified.
 Read about here.

-Families can enjoy activities at a different museum each day.
+Families can enjoy free activities at a different museum each day.

 Watch reenactors reenact their appearances during the war, and see a collection of artifacts from the original 36th Illinois including medals, images and personal effects.
 Free and open to the public.